Keys to Academic Success

 - Neither of your parents has a four-year degree and are economically disadvantaged.

-The New Student Orientation Program (NSOP) is an interactive experience which commences your educational journey at Indiana University East.
+New Student Orientation: New Student Orientation (NSO) is an interactive experience which commences your educational journey at Indiana University East.

 - Learn who you really are.
 The foundation for success is knowing who you are, what you stand for, and why you are the way you are.
 What are your values, your goals, your plans?
 Success is difficult if you don’t know the person with whom you are most intimate-yourself.